I learned of the existence of a very old stone house on a side street in Lafayette Square, predating the platting of the area in the 19th Century.

 One wall has collapsed, and the rest of the building is not in very good shape.

 I wonder what the long term plans are for this building; there used to be a brick building next door, but it was torn down recently.
-Hopefully it can be restored, and the neighborhood near and can move from industrial to residential.
+Hopefully it can be restored, and the neighborhood can move from industrial to residential.

 Does anyone know more about this building?